a-lula/z80/README.md

-Takes two arguments: UBYTE,UBYTE* where UBYTE is the size of the array
-Returns an 8 bit result given an array of BYTE
+Takes two arguments: UBYTE,UBYTE* where UBYTE is the size of the array and returns an 8 bit result of the sum of all the elements

 addmany_arr16_16.s:

-Takes two arguments: UBYTE,UBYTE* where UBYTE is the size of the array
-Returns a 16 bit result given an array of INT16
+Takes two arguments: UBYTE,UINT16* where UBYTE is the size of the array and returns a 16 bit result of the sum of all the elements